Bespoke Handwriting Jewelry

 Email a picture of the handwriting you'd like to preserve on your jewelry.

-We'll handcraft your jewelry right here in our studio.
+We'll handcraft your keepsake right here in our studio.

-Wear your piece as a reminder of the unique bond you share with someone you love, your personal story, or an empowering note to yourself.
+Wear your jewelry as a reminder of the unique bond you share with someone you love, your personal story, or an empowering note to yourself.

 Each piece is made to be worn for a lifetime, loved, and passed down.